 So please, folks, try to make it to 80.
 It’s the best time of life.
 People forgive you for anything.
 If you ask me, life begins at 80. â€”Frank Laubach

 Hubby and I attended a senior’s luncheon in Branson at a community center.
-Before lunch was served, there were announcements, The Pledge of Allegiance, prayer, and a joke.
+Lunch was proceeded with the standard announcements, Pledge of Allegiance, prayer, and a joke.

 Joke of the DayÂ